SiqueiraYris/gist-app/README.md

 The project has an `Application` folder where are the app startup files located.
 It also has a `Resources` folder where are the project assets, configurations etc. The `Navigation` folder inside `Application` is the possible app navigation routes.

-The app has two schemes allowing you to change environments.
+The app has two schemes allowing you to change environments (Development and Production).
+Today it only has a host address provided by GitHub, but if a development address appears, the app is already prepared.

 ### Modularization